aristanetworks/ansible-cvp/ansible_collections/arista/cvp/examples/README.md

 ### [Assign Image Bundle To Device](./assign-image-bundle-to-device.yaml)
 This playbook assigns an image bundle (already existing on the server) named `leaf_bundle` to the switch (with serial number `JPE504a004ea054`).

-As it is running in strict mode (not required) we also provide the list of configlets
+As it is running in strict mode (not required) we also provide the list of configlets.

+Note: This playbook will create a task to deploy the image bundle to the device, but this will *not* be executed.